-My previous Mark Twain book (The Prince and the Pauper) was alright, but it left me wanting for the well known wit of Mark Twain.
+The previous Mark Twain book that I read, The Prince and the Pauper, was alright, but it left me wanting for the well known wit of Mark Twain.
 I got that wit in this book.
 A Connecticut Yankee in King Arthur's Court was everything that I had hoped The Prince and the Pauper would be and more.
 My only regret is that it took me so long to read because I had more important things going on.
 The story is written in the first person narrative of a man who is transported back in time to the 6th century from the 19th century.
 No time is spent discussing how he was transported back in time, which I assumed would eventually be resolved but it never was.
 Upon being transported back in time, he is almost immediately put to death.
-How he gets around this is pretending to be a sorcerer, even more powerful than Merlin (who in this book is completely incompetent).
+How he gets around this is pretending to be a sorcerer, even more powerful than Merlin (who is in this book and is completely incompetent).
 The Yankee proceeds to "improve" life back in the 6th century, trying to bring it up to "modern" 19th century standards.
 Twain makes almost everyone in the 6th century appear dimwitted, or even outright moronic, including King Arthur himself.
 This is not a trait I have seen attributed to these people of legend before and Twain was actually quite convincing in his representation of these characters.
-The biggest surprise was the ending, which I won't spoil, but I had assumed I knew exactly how the book was going to wind up, but as it turns out, I think I was wrong.
-It was rather vague though.
+The biggest surprise was the ending, which I won't spoil, but I had assumed I knew exactly how the book was going to wind up, but as it turns out, I think I was wrong, but it was rather vague.
 Just like the time travel aspect at the beginning, the ending was never fully explained.
-One of the things that took me by surprise, though, was the strong anti-Catholic church feeling that the story kept bringing back.
+One of the things that took me by surprise, though, was the strong anti-Catholic Church feeling that the story kept bringing back.
 He even went so far as to try and convert all of England to a Protestant nation back in the 6th century.
 Overall, a very thoughtful, funny, and insightful book that will happily go on my must read list.